dresa/photo-quality/README.md

 ## Motivation

 An avid photographer may easily end up having dozens of seemingly identical photos.
-Or perhaps they wish to pick just a handful of best photos from their collection.
+Or perhaps they wish to pick a handful of best photos from their collection.
 They might hope that they could give a set of photos to someone, who then ranks the photos and picks the best ones.